-The control force must have a follow-up plan for exploiting the advantage gained by employment of riot control agents.
+The control force must have a follow-up plan for exploiting the advantage gained by employment of not control agents.
 Clear escape routes prevent panic and the melee that may result as the crowd scrambles for an exit.
 Public address systems may be used to direct the crowd to the escape route.
-They also may be used to give first aid instructions.
+They also may http://atiam.train.army.mil/portal/atia/adlsc/view/public/296872-1/fm/19-15/CH9.htm be used to give first aid instructions.
 It may be necessary to move masked troops into the target area to disperse lingering groups, to prevent regrouping, or to prevent further illegal activity.
 During follow-up operations, troops must be ready to help unconscious or incapacitated people in the contaminated area.